boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ### Blech is made for the embedded domain

-There is a list of requirements for Blech that has found its way into the language design:
+Here is a list of requirements for Blech that has found its way into the language design:

 - time-driven and event-driven program execution,
 - predictable and deterministic semantics,